An Extension of Fast Iterative Shrinkage-thresholding to Riemannian Optimization for Sparse Principal Component Analysis: Numerical Experiments

 In addition, the matrices corresponding to the random data and the DNA methylation data are shifted and normalized such that their columns have mean zero and standard deviation one.
 The matrix for the synthetic data is only normalized such that it columns have standard deviation one since the sparsity over the five principal components needs to be preserved.

-The parameters in ManPG and ManPG-Ada are set to their default values.
 The parameters $\sigma$, $\nu$, $\mu$, and $N$ in AManPG are set to be $10^{-4}$, $0.5$, $1 / (2 \|A\|_2^2)$, and $5$ respectively.
 When the diagonal weight is used, the parameters $\mu$ and $\tau$ are set to be 1 and 0.1, respectively.
-All the tested algorithms terminate when $\|\eta_{z_k}\|_P^2 < \mu n r 10^{-10}$ or the number of iterations exceeds 10000, where $\|\eta_{z_k}\|_P$ denotes the $\mathrm{F}$-norm for the methods without the diagonal weight and the $W$-norm for the methods with the diagonal weight.
-The initial guess is constructed from the leading $r$ right singular vectors of the given matrix~$A$.
+All the tested algorithms terminate when $\|\eta_{z_k}\|_P^2 < \mu n \whfirrev{}{p} 10^{-10}$ or the number of iterations exceeds 10000, where $\|\eta_{z_k}\|_P$ denotes the $\mathrm{F}$-norm for the methods without the diagonal weight and the $W$-norm for the methods with the diagonal weight.
+The initial guess is constructed from the leading \whfirrev{}{$p$} right singular vectors of the given matrix~$A$. \whfirrev{}{Note that the reported computational time of all the algorithms do not include the computational time for the initial iterate.}